ctu-mrs/ros2_examples/README.md

 Everything is a component.
 We happily [nodelet everything](https://www.clearpathrobotics.com/assets/guides/kinetic/ros/Nodelet%20Everything.html) in ROS1, so why otherwise?

 * [ ] [**ServiceClientExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/service_client_example.cpp) - periodically calls a service
-  * [ ] TODO [retrieving](retrieving) result synchronously.
-Some solutions are available, none work for me within a component
+  * [ ] retreiving result synchronously needs to be done outside of ROS with waiting for the `std::future`
   * [ ] TODO slow and irregular publishing (Timer-driven) with multi-threaded executor (looks like the same problem can appear even with single-threaded executor)
 * [ ] [**PublisherExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/publisher_example.cpp) - periodically publishes
   * [ ] TODO slow and irregular publishing (Timer-driven) with multi-threaded executor (looks like the same problem can appear even with single-threaded executor)